allmiraria/axiomFP/README.md

 ## Step 1.
 _This step involves preparing the input files in the Axiome Analysis Suite  Software._

-* In Axiome ANalysis Suite, upload the files you want to test.
+* In Axiome ANalysis Suite, start New Analysis, upload the files you want to test.
 Make the cr-cutoff arbitrarily low.
 Run a new Genotyping project.
 * Select ProbeSet Summary Table
 * Select "Reanalyze"
 * Select "Regenerate SNP Metrics"